ergo720/lib86cpu/README.md

 # Lib86cpu

-"lib86cpu" is an dynamic recompiler library that emulates an Intel Pentium III processor, and exposes its functionality via its own API.
+"lib86cpu" is an dynamic recompiler library that emulates an Intel Pentium III Coppermine processor, and exposes its functionality via its own API.

 ### Supported host architectures